Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 A ledger is an append-only log that documents transactions.
 A current state (e.g., account balance) can always be deduced by “projecting” the ledger’s records.
 :::

+## Recap

+Not just can we query these events,
+We can also use the event log to reconstruct past states,
+And as a foundation to automatically adjust the state to cope with retroactive changes.

+Instead of storing just the current state of the data in a domain,
+You can use an append-only store to record the full series of actions taken on that data.

+The store acts as the system of record,
+And can be used to materialize the domain objects.

+This can simplify tasks in complex domains,
+By avoiding the need to synchronize the data model and the business domain,
+While improving performance, scalability, and responsiveness.

+It can also provide consistency for transactional data,
+And maintain full audit trails and history that can enable compensating actions.

 ## References